PlanterApp/planter_blog/content/posts/samms-gardening-journal/index.md

 This year, I also attempted to grow Loofah.
 I started with 16 seeds, which I grew in two stages.
 The first 8 I planted directly outside in my newly dug and amended sunken garden bed in mid-spring.
 These were all devoured by the cardinals.

 I started the next batch inside to great success using the damp paper towel method.
-Once they were in pots and had grown to around an inch tall, I began hardening them off.
+Once they were in pots and had grown to around an inch tall, I began hardening them off so I could keep them in pots outside, as the weather was quickly becoming blisteringly hot.

 All but one were snaffled while I was at work.
 The remaining one now lives inside and is doing very well.